-Management of available financial means, and financial and operational risk management
+8 Management of available financial means, and financial and operational risk management

-The DGF has held its virtually all of its liquid assets in a current account with the National Treasury since late 2018.
-As a result, the DGF has not been exposed to any material interest rate risk or credit risk.
+The DGF has held virtually all of its liquid assets in a current account with the National Treasury since late 2018.
+As a result, the DGF has not been exposed to any material interest rate risk8 or credit risk.
 Procedural arrangements were made with the Dutch State Treasury Agency to ensure that the DGF's available financial means are readily available once the DGS is activated with respect to a failing bank or in the event that the DGS is asked for a contribution towards a bank's resolution.

 Drills are held from time to time to ensure that the DGF is well-prepared for a DGS pay-out.
-Among other things, it is tested whether the DGF can make financial means available for payment by withdrawing funds from the Treasury current account and prepare a funding plan where needed.
+One of these is a test to see if the DGF can make financial means available for pay-outs by withdrawing funds from the Treasury current account and prepare a funding plan where needed.
+Such a drill took place in 2021.
+It showed that the DGF is able to mobilise the financial resources for a possible DGS pay-out within the envisaged timeframe.

-The Dutch DGS also covers deposits held with branches of Dutch banks located in other EU Member States.
-The DGF in the Netherlands funds compensation payments, but they are made by the DGS in the other Member State on behalf of and on the instruction of the Dutch DGS.
+The Dutch Deposit Guarantee also covers deposits held with branches of Dutch banks located in other EU Member States.
+The DGF in the Netherlands funds compensation pay-outs, but they are made by the deposit guarantee scheme in the other Member State on behalf of and on the instruction of the Dutch DGS.
 This is pursuant to the DGS Directive, which obliges national DGS authorities to make mutual home-host working arrangements.
-Following earlier bilateral working arrangements made with the German, Belgian and Maltese deposit guarantee schemes, DNB and DGF entered into a bilateral cooperation agreement with the Hungarian DGS in 2020.
-These agreements flesh out the terms of the multilateral agreement of the European Forum of
+Following earlier bilateral working arrangements made with the German, Belgian, Maltese and Hungarian deposit guarantee schemes, DNB and the DGF entered into a bilateral cooperation agreement with the Luxembourg deposit guarantee scheme in 2021.
+These agreements flesh out the terms of the multilateral agreement of the European Forum of Deposit Insurers (EFDI), to which the Dutch DGS had acceded earlier.
+The number of bilateral agreements will be increased over the coming years.